403-html/the-qa-architecture-handbook/docs/automations.md

 ## 3.1 Why automations matter

-In evergrowing and fast-paced development environments, manual labor is not enough to keep up with the pace of change.
-Automations play a crucial role in accelerating the development process, reducing human error, and ensuring consistent and reliable results.
-By automating repetitive tasks, such as testing, deployment, and monitoring, teams can focus on more strategic and creative work, while also improving the overall quality of their products.
-Key benefits of automations include:
+In constantly evolving and rapidly changing development environments, manual work is not enough to keep up with the pace of change.
+Automation plays a key role in speeding up the development process, reducing human error and ensuring consistent and reliable results.
+By automating repetitive tasks such as testing, deployment and monitoring, teams can focus on more strategic and creative work while improving the overall quality of their products.
+Key benefits of automation include

-- Faster feedback loops: Automated tests can be executed quickly and frequently, providing immediate feedback on the quality of the code.
+- **Faster feedback**: Automated tests can be executed quickly and frequently, providing immediate feedback on code quality.
-- Increased test coverage: Automated tests can cover a wide range of scenarios and edge cases that are difficult to test manually.
+- **Increased test coverage**: Automated tests can cover a wide range of scenarios and edge cases that are difficult to test manually.
-- Consistent results: Automated processes ensure that tests are executed in a consistent and reproducible manner, reducing the risk of human error.
+- **Consistent results**: Automated processes ensure that tests are executed in a consistent and repeatable manner, reducing the risk of human error.
-- Reduced human error: Automations eliminate the need for manual intervention, reducing the risk of human error and ensuring the accuracy of test results.
+- **Less human error**: Automation eliminates the need for manual intervention, reducing the risk of human error and ensuring the accuracy of test results.
-- Improved efficiency: Automations save time and effort by executing tasks faster and more reliably than manual processes.
+- **Increased efficiency**: Automation saves time and effort by performing tasks faster and more reliably than manual processes.
-- Frees up QA for strategic work: By automating repetitive tasks, QA teams can focus on more strategic activities, such as exploratory testing, test planning, and analyzing test results.
+- **Frees teams to work strategically**: By automating repetitive tasks, teams can focus on more strategic activities such as exploratory testing, test planning and analyzing test results.
-- Scalability: Automations enable teams to scale their testing efforts across multiple environments, platforms, and configurations, ensuring consistent quality across the board.
+- **Scalability**: Automation enables teams to scale testing activities across multiple environments, platforms and configurations, ensuring consistent quality across the board.
-- Long term cost savings: While there is an initial investment in setting up automations, the long-term benefits include reduced testing time, faster time-to-market, and improved product quality.
+- **Long-term savings**: While an initial investment in an automation setup is necessary, long-term benefits include reduced testing time, faster time-to-market and improved product quality.

 ## 3.2 Types of automations